kristinemlarson/gnssrefl/README_invsnr.md

 Need to add a txt/json/csv output.

-Allow SNR files other than 66.
+Allow SNR input files other than 66.

 ### Further reading